esemsc-am4224/arastunm/_projects/blog_rl.md

 ### Direct Evaluation

 **Direct** evaluation fixes some policy $\pi$ and have the agent experience several episodes while following $\pi$.
-Agent collects samples through episodes and maintains counts of total utility obtained from each visited $s$ (that is the total utility from that $s$ to termination) and then number of times it visisted $s$.
+Agent collects samples through episodes and maintains counts of total utility obtained from each visited $s$ (that is the total utility from that $s$ to termination) and then number of times it visited $s$.
 At termination, we calculate estimate value of $s$ by dividing total utility obtained by number of $s$ visits.
 Say state $C$ was visited $4$ times, and by following until the terminal state we acquired net rewards of $9 + 9 + 9 + (-11) = 16$.
 Then, $V^\pi(s) = 16/4 = 4$.

-Direct evaluation eventually learns al state values, though often unnecessarily slow to converge (wastes information about transitions between states).
+Direct evaluation eventually learns all state values, though often unnecessarily slow to converge (wastes information about transitions between states).

 ### Temporal Difference Learning